EmmanRay567/FileInfection/README.md

 Build files and project generators are intentionally excluded for portability.

 # FileInfection
+> Personal Project — independently designed and developed using C++ and the JUCE framework.
 A JUCE-based audio plugin built in **C++**, focused on glitch-inspired sound processing and a custom, minimal user interface.

 > **Note:** The plugin UI is branded as **VirusInfection.exe**, while **FileInfection** refers to the underlying project and codebase.
 The naming reflects the glitch/malware-inspired aesthetic of the plugin.